richardbarran/django-photologue/docs/pages/installation.rst

 .. note::

-    * Photologue has the same support policy as Django.
+    Photologue has - more or less - the same support policy as Django.
+Photologue 3.0 is tested against Django 1.6 and 1.7.

 That troublesome Pillow...
 ~~~~~~~~~~~~~~~~~~~~~~~~~~